KelvinHere/Yoga_Milestone_4/README.md

 # Social Yoga - Full Stack - Milestone 4

 This app allows users to sign up for simple yoga classes that instructors can make available.
-If the user likes the sample lesson, they can purchase futher/advanced lessons from the tutor.
+If the user likes the free lessons an instructor created, they can purchase other paid lessons from them.
-The user will also have the ability to book personal video calls with the tutor for a fee.

 * [Live link to site](#/ 'Heroku live link to app')
 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')